SonarSource/slang/README.md

     ./gradlew build -Pits --info --no-daemon -Dsonar.runtimeVersion=7.4

+You can also build and run only Ruling Tests using the `ruling` property:

+    ./gradlew build -Pruling --info --no-daemon -Dsonar.runtimeVersion=7.4

 ## License headers

 When adding a new source file, you will need to add license headers.
 Instead of copy-pasting blocks, the following command line can be used: